pbatard/fasmg-ebc/README.md

 fasmg-ebc - EBC (EFI Byte Code) assembler for fasmg
 ===================================================

-_Because programing in assembler for UEFI is easy and nobody should have to [pay](https://software.intel.com/en-us/articles/intel-c-compiler-for-efi-byte-code-purchase) to produce EBC executables..._
+_Because programming in assembler for UEFI is easy and nobody should have to [pay](https://software.intel.com/en-us/articles/intel-c-compiler-for-efi-byte-code-purchase) to produce EBC executables..._